IBM-Security/mobile-access-sdk-ios/samples/README.md

 Open your project folder and copy the debug framework into `Frameworks/Debug` folder and the release framework into `Frameworks/Release` folder.

 For more information, see [Getting the SDK](getting-the-sdk.md#xcode-setup).

+Jazzydoc is available in the package there but not on this repository.